mever-team/FairBench/docs/index.md

 <h1 style="margin-bottom: 0px;">FairBench</h1>

 This is a comprehensive AI fairness exploration framework.
-Visit the <a href="quickstart/" markdown="span">quickstart</a> for a tour.
-Read the full documentation and recipes.
-Or try the library in your browser in minimal mode (without some benchmarks and only ascii visualization); edit the snippet to be executed and run it below.
+Visit the <a href="quickstart/" markdown="span">quickstart</a> for a tour and read the documentation.
+Or try the library in your browser below (with only lightweight features).
 <br><br>

 <button id="run" onclick="evaluatePython()"><span class="icon-green">&#9654;</span> Run snippet</button>